lurchmath/math299spring2024/config/README.md

 folder.
 If you would like to change the defaults, you can do any of the following items.

- * Edit `default.json` and change its contents (optionally backing it up first).
-   This will permanently alter the default configuration for all users of the app.
- * Copy one of the other pre-built configuration files listed above over top of `default.json` (optionally backing it up first).
-This, too, will permanently alter the default configuration for all users of the app.
- * Add to the end of the Lurch app URL the code `?config=name`, replacing "name" with the name of the one you want to use, such as `?config=minimal-student`.
+ * **Easiest:** Add to the end of the Lurch app URL the code `?config=name`, replacing "name" with the name of the one you want to use, such as `?config=minimal-student`.
 This allows you to try out a configuration for just one session, without committing to it.
 It also allows you to switch among configurations easily, say, by bookmarking the student and instructor versions of a configuration, and visiting whichever one you need in the moment.
 This mode takes precedence over whatever options are stored in `default.json`.
+ * **Easy but invasive:** Copy one of the other pre-built configuration files listed above over top of `default.json` (optionally backing it up first).
+   This will permanently alter the default configuration for all users of the app.
+ * **Almost easy:** Edit `app/index.html` and replace the line of code that says `const config = ...` with one that points directly to the config you want, like `const config = '../config/minimal-student.json'`.
+No need to back up any config files, since you're not changing any.
+ * **Harder but powerful:** Edit `default.json` and change its contents (optionally backing it up first).
+This will permanently alter the default configuration for all users of the app.

+If you would like to make separate URLs for instructor and student versions of the app, you proceed as follows.
+ * Create a copy of `app/index.html` as, say, `app/instructor.html`.
+ * Use the technique mentioned above to set the student configuration directly in the `app/index.html` file, like:
+   `const config = '../config/minimal-student.json'`.
+ * Use the same technique to set the instructor configuration directly in the `app/instructor.html` file, like:
+   `const config = '../config/minimal-instructor.json'`.